Orbital and Radiative Properties of Wandering Intermediate-Mass Black Holes in the ASTRID Simulation: Methodology

 \subsection{Black hole selection}

 We considered the largest BH in each galaxy to be the central SMBH.
 The central SMBHs in Galaxies 1, 2, and 3 are marked in Fig. \ref{fig:galaxies}, and their masses are given in Table \ref{tab:galaxy_properties}.
 We refer to the non-central BHs as wandering BHs.
+Note that the central SMBH is characterized as being several orders of magnitude more massive than all the other BHs in the galaxy.
+In each of the three studied galaxies, our selected central SMBH is the closest BH of this category to the center-of-mass.
+These central SMBHs can be slightly shifted with respect to the center-of-mass of the stellar distribution by a few kiloparsecs; this is due to the very asymmetric stellar distributions characteristic of the galaxies studied.

 For each wandering BH, we calculated the distance from the galaxy's central SMBH at every time point.
 Any wandering BH with a mean galactocentric distance under $100 \dist$ was selected to be studied in detail.
 As reported in Table \ref{tab:galaxy_properties}, we found eight IMBHs that meet this requirement in Galaxy 1, twelve in Galaxy 2, and eight in Galaxy 3, for a total of $28$ IMBHs.
 These IMBHs, marked in Fig. \ref{fig:galaxies}, have masses ranging from $\sim 4.7 \times 10^4 \Msun$ to $\sim 2.7 \times 10^6 \Msun$ at $z = 3$.
 We note that this covers most of the intermediate-mass range, in contrast to our previous work with the Illustris TNG50 simulation, in which we could only investigate small IMBHs due to our use of stellar clusters as proxies \citep{Weller_2022}.